mireklzicar/lineindex/docs/index.rst

 Installation
 -----------

-You can install Linex via pip:
+You can install LineIndex via pip:

 .. code-block:: bash

-   pip install linex
+   pip install lineindex

 For compression support, install the optional dependencies:

 .. code-block:: bash

-   pip install linex[compression]
+   pip install lineindex[compression]

 Getting Started
 --------------

-Here's a simple example of how to use Linex:
+Here's a simple example of how to use LineIndex:

 .. code-block:: python

-   from linex import Linex
+   from lineindex import LineIndex

    # Create an index for a text file
-   db = Linex("large_file.txt")
+   db = LineIndex("large_file.txt")

    # Get a single line
    line = db[1000]  # Get the 1001st line (0-indexed)